sadasystems/stackdriver-logging_pubsub_functions/README.md

 3. create a function to process the pubsub messages(logs)

-Here, we are simply printing back the filtered log but it's up to you to process the log as you wish and perhaps store it later in a storage service like cloud BigTable, BigQuery, GCS. you can write your function in any of the following: python, nodejs, GO.
+Here, we are simply printing back the filtered log but it's up to you to process the log as you wish and perhaps store it later in a storage service like cloud BigTable, BigQuery, GCS. you can write your function in any of the following programming language: python, nodejs, GO.

         cat<< EOF > main.py
         def hello_pubsub(data, context):